OKitel/cv/README.md

 # CV 📄

-Explore my CV on this [website 💻](https://okitel.github.io/cv/).
-Your interest is appreciated!
+Explore my CV on this [website](https://okitel.github.io/cv/)💻

+Your interest is appreciated! ❤️